Children's Fitness and Childhood Obesity

 for babies and toddlers as well.

-of HORSE, a game of one-on-one, or a full-court competition, basketball is
+HORSE, a game of one-on-one, or a full-court competition, basketball is ideal

-ideal for developing hand/eye coordination and teamwork.
-Encourage children
+for developing hand/eye coordination and teamwork.
+Encourage children under the

-under the age of seven to use a smaller foam or rubber ball, and lower the
+age of seven to use a smaller foam or rubber ball, and lower the height of the

-to use a variety of different skills by setting up an obstacle course at the
+a variety of different skills by setting up an obstacle course at the park

 cones.